eropple/ed3d.net-2025/reference/llm-site.md

 ## Observability
 - Pino for structured JSON logging
+  - ALWAYS use `err` for the error in a catch as Pino will log the error automatically
 - Request-scoped logging with correlation IDs
 - Component-specific loggers with configurable log levels
 - Complete request lifecycle timing and error tracking